-In this article, we propose an analysis of the pronunciation tool coupled to the Google platform, available to all Google users in a free and accessible way.
+In this article, we propose an analysis of the pronunciation tool coupled with the Google platform, available to all Google users for free and affordably.
 This analysis is made in the light of the concept of English as a Lingua Franca.